pirsch-analytics/docs/content/settings/general.md

 You can export your data for the past 12 months.
 Click on *Export Data to CSV*, select the statistics you would like to export, start date, end date, and click on *Create CSV File* to begin the download.
 The statistics are separated into individual CSV files and bundled within a zip archive.
 Event metadata cannot be exported.

 ![CSV Export](/dashboard/csv-export.png)

+## Google Analytics Import

+You can import existing data from Google Universal Analytics (GA3).
+Follow these steps to import your data:

+1. click on *Continue with Google*, this will redirect you to login with the Google account you would like to use to connect
+2. select the account that has access to your property on Google Analytics
+3. grant access to your analytics data
+4. confirm the choices on the next screen
+5. after you have been redirected back to the settings page, select the website you would like to import and chose a start and end date
+6. click *Start Import* to start the import

+The import will run in the background and it take a while to complete.
+Note that you cannot import data after the creation date of a dashboard.
+Setting the end date after the creation date of your dashboard (the first day your website started using Pirsch) will overwrite it with the creation date of your website.
+This is to ensure you don't accedentially mix data.

+### Deleting Imported Data

+You can use the regular [data deletion process]({{<ref "settings/danger-zone.md">}}) to delete any imported statistics.